signumsoftware/framework/Signum.Engine/Database.UnsafeUpdate.md

   idParent = s5.Id1
 FROM (
   (SELECT s4.Id, bdn1.Id AS Id1
-  FROM BugDN AS bdn
+  FROM BugEntity AS bdn
-  INNER JOIN BugDN AS bdn1
+  INNER JOIN BugEntity AS bdn1
     ON (bdn.Start = bdn1.[End])
   CROSS APPLY (
     (SELECT bdnc.Id